Subject Matter

 7. No Waiver

-The fact that COSH! does not invoke any provision of these Terms and Conditions at any given time shall not be construed as a waiver of the right to invoke such provision at a later stage.
+The fact that COSH! does not invoke a provision of these Terms and Conditions at any given time shall not be construed as a waiver of the right to do so at a later date.

 8. Third-Party Rights